The great Elia Kazan has passed away.

 Every actor, every director worth his salt, owes him an enormous debt of gratitude.

 I saw On the Waterfront when I was 12 years old.
 The impact it had on me cannot be measured.
-Cannot be expressed.
+His autobiography is a classic.
+Take it all with a grain of salt.
+He admitted freely he would lie, cheat, steal, whatever, in order to survive.

 I am quite sad.
-What a great artist.
-Not a great man, which he was the first to admit in his extraordinary memoir.
+A great artist.
+Not a great man, which he was the first to admit.
 But as an artist, he is a role model for us all.
+I met him once.
+At the Actors Studio, a place that has meant so much to so many, a place he helped found.

 Yeah.
 Great movies, sad little man who destroyed the careers of others for personal gain.
 Naming names, and still proud of it 40 years later.
 Read his 1988 autobiography – he had no regrets, none.
 It will be interesting to see if people applaud during the “Movie legends that have died this year” segment at the Oscars when his name is announced.
 Just like in 1999, there will be a noticably silent portion of the audience.
 If he regretted it I would forgive him, but like Pete Rose, it will never happen.
 And in this day when we have an administration that considers it patriotic to report on your neighbor, what Elia did is even more sinister.
 So I am sorry you are sad for him, because I adore your ramblings, but I disagree with you utterly.